 My son tried the Almond Milk & Honey Soothing and Restoring Body Lotion and he said it was “niced” and made his “thoft” which I think is high praise indeed.
 He has very sensitive skin due to allergies and has occasional eczema.
 He might only just have turned 3 years old but he knows his own mind.
 I have to agree with his assessment.
 The light texture of this lotion means it sinks in quickly and is perfect after the shower in the morning, whereas the body butter version I prefer to use in the evening after a bath.
 I have a form of dermatitis on my arms and many products irritate it but this genuinely feels soothing and comfortable.
 I’m impressed with this product, I’d compare it with Aveeno Daily Moisturising Lotion but the fragrance is very different.

-Do you like the look of this new range?
+Do you like the look of the new The Body Shop Almond & Honey range?
 What do you like for sensitive skin?

 (Contains Affiliated links)